PrestaShop/docs/modules/creation/tutorial.md

 - Check that the [Multistore feature][multistore] is enabled, and if so, set the current context to all shops on this installation of PrestaShop.
 - Ensure that the base install process is successful.
-- Ensure that the module can be attached to the `displayLeftColumn` hook.
-- Ensure that the module can be attached to the `displayHeader` hook.
-- Ensure the value of the `MYMODULE_NAME` configuration setting can be set to "my friend".
+- Ensure the value of the `MYMODULE_NAME` configuration setting can be set to "my module".

 ```php
 public function install()